brenobattaglin/quiz-api/README.md

 ## Description

-A quiz API made using NodeJS and MongoDB.
+A quiz API made with NestJS that uses MongoDB.

 ## Installation